ibm-cloud-docs/containers/cs_clusters_planning.md

 **How do I let my users access my app from the public Internet?**</br>
 You can expose your apps by using an Ingress application load balancer (ALB) or load balancer service.

-By default, public ALBs are automatically created and enabled in each zone in your cluster.
+- **Ingress application load balancer (ALB)** By default, public ALBs are automatically created and enabled in each zone in your cluster.
 A Cloudflare multizone load balancer (MZLB) for your cluster is also automatically created and deployed so that 1 MZLB exists for each region.
 The MZLB puts the IP addresses of your ALBs behind the same hostname and enables health checks on these IP addresses to determine whether they are available or not.
 For example, if you have worker nodes in 3 zones in the US-East region, the hostname `yourcluster.us-east.containers.appdomain.cloud` has 3 ALB IP addresses.
 The MZLB health checks the public ALB IP in each zone of a region and keeps the DNS lookup results updated based on these health checks.
 For more information, see [Ingress components and architecture](cs_ingress.html#planning).

-Load balancer services are set up in one zone only.
+- **Load balancer services:** Load balancer services are set up in one zone only.
 Incoming requests to your app are routed from that one zone to all app instances in other zones.
 If this zone becomes unavailable, then your app might not be reachable from the internet.
 You can set up additional load balancer services in other zones to account for a single zone failure.
 For more information, see highly available [load balancer services](cs_loadbalancer.html#multi_zone_config).

 **Can I set up persistent storage for my multizone cluster?**</br>
 For highly available persistent storage, use a cloud service such as [{{site.data.keyword.cloudant_short_notm}}](/docs/services/Cloudant/getting-started.html#getting-started-with-cloudant) or [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage/about-cos.html#about-ibm-cloud-object-storage).